shute-technologies/octopus-web-framework/README.md

-This a web framework based on WebGL for 2D Game Development, there's no current oficial documentation but there are somes sample code in: **src/shute-technologies/specs** folder.
+This a web framework based on WebGL for 2D Game Development in TypeScript, there's no current oficial documentation but there are somes sample code in: **src/shute-technologies/specs** folder.

 ## How to run the framework
 Go to the terminal in the root folder of the project and run: